arbrubusa/Linux/README.md

 # Linux

-On this repo there is a collection of scripts and configurations that might help.
+In this repo there is a collection of scripts and configurations that might help.